HEERA ALAYA

 [Emphasises] It is delicious.

-[Appreciating bread placed in a paper bag] How neat is this?
-The bread tasted different; was it Pane Toscano [Tuscan bread]?
+[Admiring the bread placed in a paper bag] How delightful is this?
+The bread had a distinct flavor; could it be Pane Toscano [Tuscan bread]?

 Sì.
 In Florence, bread is made without salt.